 A slump in Hungary extended to nine months as GDP dipped 0.2 percent quarter-on-quarter, while the Czech Republic showed a worse-than-expected 0.3 percent decline, extending the economy's slide to a full year.

 "It's pretty grim reading really...
 The main headwind is the problems in the euro zone which have weighed on trade, the banking systems and generally dragged on confidence, but there are local problems too," said Neil Shearing, EMEA economist at Capital Economics.

-"If we don't have a really messy escalation of the euro zone crisis, the region will avoid the kind of epic (GDP) falls that we saw in 2008-2009, but by the same token some countries will remain in recession and growth (elsewhere) will be pretty tepid," Shearing said.
+"If we don't have a really messy escalation of the euro zone crisis, the region will avoid the kind of epic falls that we saw in 2008-2009, but by the same token some countries will remain in recession and growth (elsewhere) will be pretty tepid," Shearing said.

-Hungary and Romania - which reported a 0.5 percent quarterly GDP decline instead of the 0.3 percent drop predicted by analysts - both suffered droughts, damaging their farm sectors after good harvests in 2011.
+Hungary and Romania - which reported a 0.5 percent quarterly GDP decline instead of 0.3 percent drop predicted by analysts - both suffered droughts, damaging their farm sectors after good harvests in 2011.

-"The government was forced to cut back on capital spending, with a negative implication for engineering works and the construction sector," said Mihai Patrulescu, senior economist at UniCredit in Bucharest.
+"In order to reign in budget spending, the government was forced to cut back on capital spending, with a negative implication for engineering works and the construction sector," said Mihai Patrulescu, senior economist at UniCredit in Bucharest.

 The Czech Republic has seen its manufacturing shrink year-to date and export growth vanish, while the government has hiked taxes to rein in the budget.